mia-platform/documentation/docs/marketplace/overview_marketplace.md

 * **Coming soon**: implementation has just started, these components cannot be used yet (users can still be informed about the existence of a new component)

-* **Preview**: first usable release, components may include bugs and be subject to undocumented breaking changes
+* **Preview**: first usable release, components may include bugs and be subjected to undocumented breaking changes

-* **Beta**: implementation is complete, these components won't be subject to any undocumented breaking change but may still include bugs (hence they must be used with caution)
+* **Beta**: implementation is complete, these components won't be subjected to any undocumented breaking change but may still include bugs (hence they must be used with caution)

 * **Stable**: implementation is stable (bugs free).
 Consequently, this stage represents the period before the component's official release and its documentation in the release note.